MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 ## Introduction

 I'm currently working on a problem at work where I have to measure the impact of a <span style="color: SlateBlue;">growth initiative</span> on a <span style="color: MediumSeaGreen;">performance metric</span>.
-Hypothetically, this might to answer the following kind of question:
+Hypothetically, this might answer the following kind of question:

 > I've spent <span style="color: SlateBlue;">X amount of money</span>, what is the impact on the <span style="color: MediumSeaGreen;">number of visitors on my website</span>?